 set

-function sets the value of a property in an object, supporting nested paths (deep set).
+The set function sets the value of a property in an object, supporting nested paths (deep set).

 Syntax